Skip to main content

 Research synthesisLow evidenceModerate effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-• Studied populations: high-fat diet (HFD)-induced obese mice model (one animal study); human populations not specified in the available studies.
+• Studied populations: high-fat diet-induced obese mice (from one study); otherwise, populations not specified

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-All reported effects are beneficial, but none of the studies reported statistical significance.
-Two of the three studies are narrative reviews, and the third is an animal study, limiting the strength of the evidence for human outcomes.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+None of the studies reported statistical significance, and all were review or animal-model studies, limiting applicability to human supplementation.

 4 of 4 papers